How to write a great music press release

 If you’re a DIY artist promoting your music for free, making a career in the music industry without a PR team, you’re going to have to work the system.

-Feeling overwhelmed?
-Here’s a guide to writing a music press release.
+Not sure where to begin?
+Here’s a quick guide to writing a music press release.

 Get to the point

-Think to yourself: ‘Is it newsworthy?’
-Make sure your press release actually contains brand new information.
+First, make sure your press release actually contains brand new information.
+Think to yourself: “Is it newsworthy?”

 The whole point of a press release is to make it unbelievably easy for the journalist to immediately understand the key point of what you’re announcing.
 They’re going to use it as a jumping off point to write around, so you need to make it easy for them to write lovely things about your music.

 Say it in three or four short paragraphs, including a very brief bio about the artist.
 Aim for 800 words maximum, and never more than two sides of A4.